KSP-CKAN/CKAN/README.md

 - Install instructions in meta-data
 - Recommends example
 - Overrides example (eg: RSS overrides TAC-LS)
+- Includes example (for things including MM, Firespitter, etc)

 ### Metadata description

 The metadata file provides machine-readable information about a distribution.

+### TODOs

+- Automatic generation from github webhooks on release (may require a special "from file" version option).
+- Tools to create initial META.json.